 Three different types of syndromes have been identified:

 Type 1 results from mutations in the integrin beta-2 gene (ITGB2), encoding CD18 of beta-2 integrins.
 Type 2 results from mutations in the glucose diphosphate (GDP)-fucose transporter gene.
 Type 3 is caused by mutations in the FERMT3 gene (11q13.1), which encodes kindlin-3 in hematopoietic cells.

-Symptoms usually begin in infancy.
+Symptoms of leukocyte adhesion deficiency usually begin in infancy.

-Severely affected infants have recurrent or progressive necrotic soft-tissue infections with staphylococcal and gram-negative bacteria, periodontitis, poor wound healing, no pus formation, leukocytosis, and delayed (> 3 wk) umbilical cord detachment.
+Severely affected infants have recurrent or progressive necrotic soft-tissue infections with staphylococcal and gram-negative bacteria, periodontitis, poor wound healing, no pus formation, leukocytosis, and delayed (> 3 weeks) umbilical cord detachment.
 WBC counts remain high even between infections.
 Infections become increasingly difficult to control.